|Position Title||Assistant Professor, Associate Professor, or Lecturer in the School of Information Management|

 |Type of position||Tenure Stream|

-The School of Information Management (SIM) invites applications for a probationary tenure-track, tenure-track or tenured position at the rank of Lecturer, Assistant Professor or Associate Professor commencing July 1st 2019 (negotiable).
+|About the opportunity||The Dalhousie School of Information Management (SIM) seeks a dynamic and innovative colleague to join our team.
+SIM invites applications for a probationary tenure-track, tenure-track or tenured position at the rank of Lecturer, Assistant Professor or Associate Professor commencing July 1st 2020 (negotiable).

 The SIM is part of the interdisciplinary Faculty of Management (http://www.dal.ca/faculty/management.html), which also includes the School of Public Administration, the School for Resource and Environmental Studies, and the Rowe School of Business.
 The Faculty of Management’s mission is to collaboratively advance management knowledge and practice, and its vision is inspiring managerial solutions to transform lives.
 We seek an additional colleague who will contribute to, and thrive in, this environment.

 Dalhousie University (http://www.dal.ca/), a member of The U15 Group of Canadian Research Universities (www.u15.ca), is one of Canada’s leading teaching and research universities, with 13 academic faculties and a Faculty of Graduate Studies hosting a diverse complement of graduate programs.
 Inter-faculty collaborative and interactive research is encouraged, as is cooperation in teaching.
 Dalhousie University inspires students, faculty, staff and alumni to make significant contributions regionally, nationally, and to the world.

 Dalhousie University is located in Halifax, Nova Scotia, Canada.
 Halifax is a vibrant capital city and is the business, academic, and medical centre for Canada’s east coast.